xarray-contrib/cupy-xarray/docs/source/contributing.rst

 ==========================

 We greatly appreciate documentation improvements.
-The docs are built from the docstrings in the code and the docs in the ``doc`` directory.
+The docs are built from the docstrings in the code and the docs in the ``docs`` directory.

 To build the documentation, you will need to requirements listed in ``ci/doc.yml``.
 You can create an environment for building the documentation using::

     conda env create --file ci/doc.yml
-    conda activate cupy-xarray-docs
+    conda activate cupy-xarray-doc
+    pip install --editable .

 You can then build the documentation using::